How to Change Windshield Wipers: 7 Steps

 Wiper blades are rarely anyone’s primary concern when they think about their vehicle’s performance, but that doesn’t make them any less vital.
 When you let your blades wither and deteriorate, visibility will suffer, as will your safety.
 At a certain point, they could become so worn down that you can’t even drive your car!

-How to Change Windshield Wipers in 7 Steps
+The 7 Steps on How to Change Windshield Wipers

 Checking your windshield wipers and replacing worn blades is a critical vehicle maintenance task, and it’s likely one that you don’t perform often enough.
 We’ll detail the seven simple steps you can take to replace your wiper blades when the time comes to help you keep yourself and your passengers safe.